laurentlb/shader-minifier/README.md

 the output.
 If two functions have a different number of arguments, they may have the same name in the output.
 This reduces the number of identifiers used by the shader and make it more compression friendly.

+## Bugs and limitations

+- The parser is not complete.
+Some constructs are not yet supported.
+- Don't use overloaded functions.
+- Avoid macros that contain references to other variables.

+Please give feedback in the bugtracker.
+If something is blocking you, you can file a bug or update an existing bug.
+We rely on your feedback to prioritize the work.

 ---------